by Angela Van Alten, Nutritionist and Beekeeper's Daughter

 An overactive immune system can lead to auto-immune issues such as lupus or rheumetoid arthritis, among others.
 Essentially, your immune system is confused and attacks itself.

 So, as you can see, the importance of a healthy, balanced immune system can not be overstated.
-Take three 500 mg capsules per day or one quarter teaspoon of fresh RJ to help ensure a healthy immune system.
+Take two 1000 mg capsules per day or one quarter teaspoon of fresh RJ to help ensure a healthy immune system.

 A group of scientists at the Fujisaki Institute in Japan looked into whether Royal Jelly suppresses the development of atopic dermatitis-like skin lesions in mice.